bilou12/dapp-flight-surety/README.md

   ```
 - accounts 0 to 4 are airlines

+- You need to "Fund all registered airlines" before being able to buy insurance

 #### Passengers

 - may pay up to 1 ether for purchasing flight insurance